Our Services

 Published on: 5/21/2026

-Daily welts are usually a sign of urticaria triggered by anything from food or drug allergies to physical stimuli, chronic conditions, infections, or stress.
+Daily welts on the skin are typically caused by urticaria (hives), which can be triggered by food or drug allergies, physical stimuli (heat, cold, pressure), chronic conditions, infections, or stress.

 Waking up to itchy, red welts day after day can be distressing.
 "Breaking out in welts randomly every day" affects many adults, and it's usually a sign that your body is reacting to something—whether it's an allergen, stress, or a medical condition.
 Here's how doctors evaluate these daily welts and what you can expect during your appointment.